SatelCreative/satel-python-poetry-ci-docgen/README.md

 # Satel Python Poetry Continous Integration and Document Generation

-This centralized GitHub action runs tests on a python app using poetry
+This centralized GitHub action runs tests on a python app using poetry and generate redoc and model links

 ### Usage